ARTLab-GT/hexed/INSTALL.md

 ## Quick Start
 * Create and navigate to a build directory (git will ignore names that start with "build").
 * Use `ccmake` to configure build options.
 This project has been configured to show you the available options and their defaults specifically with the `ccmake` interface for CMake.
-  * Ensure that `TECIO_DIR` is set to a directory where `bin/libtecio.so` and `include/TECIO.h` can be found (the default *should* be correct for ARTLAB machines).
+  * Ensure that your system can find Tecplot/TecIO header and library files.
+You may need to edit `CPLUS_INCLUDE_PATH`, `LIBRARY_PATH`, and `LD_LIBRARY_PATH`.
-    Much to my disappointment, TecIO does not cooperate with CMake, so this option must be configured manually.
+    Much to my disappointment, TecIO does not cooperate with CMake, so this must be setup manually.
   * Set `CMAKE_INSTALL_PREFIX` to the location where you want to install CartDG.
 Alas, there is no reasonable default for this, because we do not have write permission above our respective home directories on ARTLAB machines.
   * Otherwise, the default options should be appropriate for a release build.